Elevation Worship

 Elevation Worship is a contemporary worship music collective from Elevation Church in Charlotte, North Carolina.
 The collective leads worship in weekend church services at Elevation Church, as well as performing concerts and tours around the United States.
-The collective has sold over 2.5 million albums in the United States.
+The collective has sold over 1.5 million albums in the United States.

 History

+Independent albums (2007-2010)

-Elevation Worship began in 2007 at Elevation Church in Charlotte, North Carolina.
+Elevation Worship began in 2007 at Elevation Church in Charlotte.
 The band released four independent albums prior to signing with Essential Records.
 The Sound was released in 2007 (under the name Elevation Church Live), We Are Alive in 2008, God With Us in 2009, and Kingdom Come in 2010.
 Featuring the song "Give Me Faith", Kingdom Come was the band's first album to break through on the Billboard charts, reaching No. 5 on Heatseekers, No. 42 on Independent Albums and at No. 17 on the Christian Albums chart.